Last Updated: February 8, 2024

 In this article, I’ll discuss the question, do tomato plants regrow every year?
 The answer depends on both the variety being grown, and the climate in which it is planted.

-Quick Answer: Tomatoes are perennial in their native tropical climate, but will die to freezing temperatures in cold climates.
+Quick Answer: Tomatoes can live for several years in their native tropical climate, but will die to freezing temperatures.
 Tomatoes can regrow from fallen seeds when warm spring weather arrives (volunteer plants), or can be propagated from cuttings in the fall.

 Natural Climate of Tomatoes